mathieuprog/auth_z/README.md

 `AuthZ.AuthorizationPlugMixin` module; then implement the callbacks `handle_authentication_error/2` and `handle_authorization/3`.
-Both callbacks receive a `Plug.Conn` struct and an atom identifying the set of routes that require authentication; `handle_authorization/3` additionally receives the logged in user.
+Both callbacks receive a `Plug.Conn` struct and an atom identifying the set of routes that require authorization; `handle_authorization/3` additionally receives the logged in user.

 ```elixir
 defmodule MyAppWeb.Plugs.EnsureAuthorized do